Civilization (1980 board game): Gameplay

 A game starts with each player having a single population token in the area based on the specific civilization represented (e.g. on the island of Crete for the Cretans or in Africa for the Egyptians).
 As the first few turns progress, the population expands exponentially.
 Since any given area only supports so many population tokens, players need to spread out, eventually meeting the civilizations of other players.

+Trade is the most important activity in Civilization.
+Trade cards give a player's civilization wealth, which ultimately helps their civilization advance on the AST.
 As each civilization grows, adding more and more population to the board, players can convert excess population into cities by gathering six population tokens in an area favoring settlement (or twelve in other areas).
 Each city grants a trade card to the owner, one of eleven commodities, such as iron, salt and grain.
 Having more cities gives access to more valuable commodities, such as bronze, spice and gold.
-Collecting more cards in a set gives a larger payout.
-For example, one salt is worth 3 points, two are worth 12 points, and three are worth 27 points.
-Thus, players are encouraged to trade with each other to collect sets of the same commodity.
-Along with trade come eight calamities such as volcanoes, famine and civil war, which destroy population and cities.
-Gains from trade are in turn used to purchase civilization cards, such as agriculture, coinage, philosophy and medicine, which grant special abilities and give bonuses toward future civilization card purchases.
+Each such commodity has a value equal to the number of cities required, so for example once your civilization grows its third city, you can gain a salt card, valued 3, and you need eight cities to have a chance at a gems card, valued 8.
+However, collecting more cards in a set gives a larger payout (number of cards squared times the commodity value).
+For example, as mentioned one salt is worth 3 points.
+Two salt, however, is worth (2^2x3=)12 points, and three are worth (3^2x3=)27 points.